 VOTING AT STANFORD

-Tressider Union will be a Vote Center from October 31 through November 3rd.
-Other voting options for the campus community are:
+Tressider Union will not be a Vote Center for 2021 State Elections.
+Voting options for the campus community are:

 Taking your ballot to the closest ballot drop box - go here to find a list of drop boxes close to Stanford.